GabrieleDG0/Collatz-Conjecture/README.md

 ## Introduction
 The Collatz conjecture, also known as the **3n+1 problem**, is a simple but unsolved problem in mathematics.
-It was first proposed by **Lothar Collatz** in 1937 and later studied independently by mathematicians such as Stanislaw Ulam, who gave it names such as the “Ulam conjecture” or the “Hailstone problem”
+It was first proposed by **Lothar Collatz** in 1937 and later studied independently by mathematicians such as Stanislaw Ulam, who gave it names such as the “Ulam conjecture” or the “Hailstone problem”.
 Despite its apparent simplicity, the conjecture has resisted a formal proof for over eighty years, making it a fascinating topic for both amateur and professional mathematicians.

 ## Historical context